 Senate House Malet Street WC1

-This stepped Portland Stone building of 1933-7 with a landmark tower houses University of London's administration and has lavish interiors by Charles Holden.
+A Grade II* listed stepped Portland Stone building of 1933-7 with a landmark tower by Charles Holden.
+It houses the University of London's administration and has lavish interiors.
 It was damaged in WWII.

 Shell Mex House 80 Strand WC2